ritikmishra/scriptsforanacreon/README.md

 ## Usage

 I run these scripts from PyCharm.
 PyCharm does funny things to `PYTHONPATH`.
 As a result, if you are runnning these outside if PyCharm, you may need to manipulate your `PYTHONPATH`

+On a *nix system, as long as you are running from the root directory of the project, the `runscript` bash script will take care of `PYTHONPATH` manipulation for you.

+### Usage of runscript

+`./runscript <path to file> <arguments>`

+It's like running with the `python` command, but you have `./runscript` there instead.